 Who said National Cocktail Day has to be an alcohol-fuelled affair?
 If you’re in the mood for a non-alcoholic cocktail, the Strawberry Crush is just the ticket.
 Bringing a taste of summer a little early, this mocktail is made with a handful of fresh strawberries – packed full of Vitamin C, antioxidants and sweet juiciness.
 Splashes of lime juice and cranberry juice add a bit of contrast, while grenadine brings a rich, velvety texture.
 This is a feel-good cocktail with a virtuous flourish!

-Adding an exotic twist to National Cocktail Day, the Passion Fruit Martini is both alluring and invigorating.
+Adding an exotic twist to National Cocktail Day, the vegan Passion Fruit Martini is both alluring and invigorating.
 The basis of this cocktail is Blackwoods vintage gin – an award-winning gin-maker we love because it’s only made in small batches using traditional techniques with a copper pot and hand-picked Shetland botanicals.
 Add a generous serving of fresh passion fruit juice and lime fruit juice for a little extra verve, plus a dash of vanilla for a hint of fragrant sweetness.